s-nakaoka/choreonoid-doc/en/agxdynamics/agx-material.rst

     - reference link name when orientedBox friction model is used.

 .. note::
-  AGXDynamics deos not discern dynamic and static friction coefficient.
-But actual は動摩擦係数、静止摩擦係数の区別がありません。実際、値の差は10-20%程度であり、ほとんどの状況では気にしなくて良いとの考えです。
+  AGX Dynamics does not distinguish between dynamic friction coefficient and static friction coefficient.
+Actually, the difference in value is around 10-20%, and most situations do not have to worry about it.

 .. _not_defined_contact_material: